-- smarter and more transparent development co-operation to deliver results that are predictable and aligned to developing countries’ systems and priorities
+- Deliver results that are predictable and aligned to developing countries’ national priorities;

 - Ensure development partnerships involve a broad range of stakeholders to maximise impact; and

 - Monitor progress in implementation of the development effectiveness principles through a process led by countries themselves.